Cornerstone Group

 The Cornerstone Group is a High Tory or traditional conservative political organisation within the British Conservative Party.
-The Group espouses traditional values as exemplified by its motto: Faith, Flag, and Family.
 It comprises Members of Parliament with a traditionalist outlook and was founded in 2005.
 The Group's president is Edward Leigh and its chairman John Hayes.
-Many Conservative Party Members of Parliament and Peers belong to the Cornerstone Group, including several members of His Majesty's Government.
+Many Conservative Party Members of Parliament and Peers belong to the Cornerstone Group, including several members of the Shadow Cabinet.

 The Conservative Party incorporates three main schools of thought; along with the traditionalist-leaning Cornerstone Group, there are also the One Nation and Thatcherite elements.
 There is more than a degree of overlap between these groups, depending on the issue.
 The Cornerstone Group supports the unitary governance of the British state and opposes attempts to transfer power away from it — either downwards through regionalism and devolution, or upwards to the international control of the European Union.
 A manifesto released at the time of its foundation set out the Group's intentions:

 The Cornerstone Group appeared to be inactive after the 2019 elections (the source of the Cornerstone "About" page shows a last modified date in 2018); Sir John Hayes's Common Sense Group, launched in 2020 in the wake of Black Lives Matter with about 40 MPs, is said to revive the Cornerstone Group.